Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

 - Airport Watch listA child in Australia is unable to depart Australia without having the consent of both parents or those who have parental responsibility.
 To prevent the unauthorised removal of a child from Australia, a parent can apply to the Court for an order called an airport watch list order.

 - Child Support LawyersIf you’re looking for a child support lawyer, Cudmore Legal can help you.
 What is child support?
-Child support is a payment that one parent can pay to another parent if the parents have separated and their children are under 18 years old.
-Child support is not intended to cover all the costs of providing for your […]
+Child support is a payment that one parent can pay to another parent if the parents have separated and their children are under 18 years […]

 - When can a child choose which parent they want to live with, in Australia?There is no simple, straight answer that anyone can give you; and if someone has given you a flat age, they either do not understand the complexity of this issue or have decided not to share those complexities with you.

 - Mothers and Fathers rights to see their childIf you are not happy with the time you are spending with your children you may need to make a change to the current arrangements.
-Step 1: Speak with the mother or father Hopefully, you and your ex-partner are on speaking terms and are able to talk to each other about matters concerning the children.
-If you are […]
+Step 1: Speak with the mother or father Hopefully, you and your ex-partner are on speaking terms […]

 - Breach of family law ordersFamily orders, either for parenting matters or property settlement, can be quite complex.
 What happens if you or your ex-partner fail to comply with the orders?
-If the orders are final property orders, often the non-compliance will relate to property not being sold when it is supposed to be, or property not being delivered to the other party. […]
+If the orders are final property orders, often the non-compliance will relate to property not being […]

 - How does domestic violence affect child custody?It depends on numerous factors as to whether a mother or a father will get to spend time with a child if there is a history of domestic violence.
 These factors rely on one question, is it in the best interest of the child to allow custody or visitation to the parent who committed the act of domestic violence, if it is in the best interests of the child than that parent will be allowed custody when the Court sees fit.

-- How to save on legal costs in a family law matterWrite down your story and provide it to your lawyer before meeting them.
-This can save significant time and allows the lawyer to get to the main legal issues faster.
-Try to get a fixed fee where ever possible, most lawyers charge an hourly rate and will give you a ‘cost estimate’.
-This is different from a fixed […]
+- How to save on legal costs in a family law matterPlease write down your story and provide it to your lawyer before meeting them.
+Writing down your account can save significant time and allows the lawyer to get to the main legal issues faster.
+Don’t assume fixed fees are better than cost […]

 - Can your child’s particular health condition – impact your child custody arrangements?In disputes over custody, sometimes the central issue in dispute can be a particular child’s health concern.
 Often, the child’s primary carer has been responsible for seeing specialists, dealing with the treatment for the health condition and administering medication.
 While one parent might have intimate knowledge of a particular state, the other parent might not be so knowledgeable.